TeamNorCal/pi-gateway/README.md

 This repository contains the implementation of a gateway server design to run on the Debian based Raspberry Pi 3.

-The requirements for this software are current driven by several data sources from the Magnus Reawakens project hosted by Niatic.
+The requirements for this software are current driven by several data sources from the Magnus Reawakens project hosted by Niantic.

 ## Requirements